 We live in a regional community, and we both know the challenges that local businesses face.
 How can you attract more people to the town to live or visit?
 The Yarriambiack Shire in the Wimmera/Mallee region of North West Victoria came up with a fantastic solution to bring more people to the area.
 That being the Silo Art Trail.

-The Silo Art trail commenced in December 2015 at Brim, soon after Patchewollock, Sheep Hills and now Rupanyup silos have been transformed into mind blowing pieces of art.
-Still on the list to complete are the Lascelles and Rosebery silos.
+The Silo Art trail commenced in December 2015 at Brim.
+Soon after Patchewollock, Sheep Hills, Rupanyup, Lascelles and Rosebery silos have been transformed into mind blowing pieces of art.
+Each Silo has had a worldwide accredited artist paint the work on the Silos.

 The silos have been strategically selected to ensure visitors to the townships have the opportunity to engage with communities surrounding them.
-We should all know that Silos in these communities are used for the storage of grain during the harvest period.
-However with many decommissioned silos in the area, this is giving the community alternatives on how to use them.
+The Silos in these communities were used for the storage of grain during the harvest period.
+However with many now decommissioned in the area, this is giving the community alternatives on how to use them.

-Grain silos are now being used in many other different ways not only Silo Art, there is Silo Cinema or even Light up the Silos.
+Grain silos are now being used in many other different ways not only Silo Art, there is Silo Cinema at Quambatook.
+Or even Light up the Silos.
 Either way, it’s an innovative idea to encourage tourism to their townships.
 During late December 2017, the Brim Silos had solar lights installed, which means you can capture the Brim Silos 24 hours a day, 7 days a week.
 Magnificent!

 For further detail on the where to stay in Brim whilst you’re looking at the Silos, read our post about Brim Silos & Caravan Park.
-Or if your needing assistance on how to find each silo, the Silo Art Trail website has all the Google Map links.
+If your needing assistance on how to find each silo, the Silo Art Trail website has a detailed map on the site.